Annual Official Art Contest

 • There is a limit of 3 submissions per artist.

-• Whle Universal has no problem with CSTS running this contest, it should be noted that Universal in no way officially approves the artwork (i.e. it is not their official creation for Serenity) and that the sale and promotion thereof is solely at the discretion of CSTS.
-Please note that the inspiration for your artwork should come from movie Serenity and not the TV Series – Firefly.
+• While Universal has no problem with CSTS running this contest, it should be noted that Universal in no way officially approves the artwork (i.e. it is not their official creation for Serenity) and that the sale and promotion thereof is solely at the discretion of CSTS.
+Please note that the inspiration for your artwork must come from movie Serenity and not the TV Series – Firefly or other Whedonverse properties.

-• An isolated version of the logo (no background images)
+• An isolated version of the design (no background images)

-• A black and white version of the logo
+• A black and white version of the design

-• A mockup of the logo as a T-shirt (may contain additional text and artwork)
+• A mockup of the design as a T-shirt (may contain additional text and artwork)

-• A mockup of the logo as an embroidered patch (may contain additional text and artwork)
+• A mockup of the design as an embroidered patch (may contain additional text and artwork)

-• The logo may be used in many different ways, including, but not limited to stationery, patches, stickers, web banners, icons, etc. The more flexible your design, the better.
+• The winning design may be used in many different ways, including, but not limited to stationery, patches, stickers, web banners, icons, etc. The more flexible your design, the better.

-• We will accept any artwork in almost any format: vectorized, rasterized (bitmapped) or real life based (like a sketch or painting) so as to make it as easy as possible for people to enter.
-We RECOMMEND a vector based format such as the ones listed below but will also accept raster formats and even physical artwork if need be.
+• We will accept any artwork in almost any format: vectorized, rasterized (bitmapped) so as to make it as easy as possible for people to enter.
+We recommend a vector based format such as the ones listed below but will also accept raster formats if need be.

 • Because of this, we reserve the right to translate / digitize / clean up any artwork we get to a format and minimum level of quality (resolution / smoothness) needed to look good in all areas that it will be used (web, print, merchandising, video, etc)